Coq au Vin Blanc

 ¼ cup extra-virgin olive oil

-Place a large sauté pan over medium heat, add the olive oil and butter, and allow the butter to melt.
+Season the chicken thighs on both sides with salt and pepper.
+Heat a large sauté pan over medium heat, add the olive oil and through.
+Add the butter and allow the it to melt.
 Brown the chicken thighs on all sides and remove from the pan.
 Add the onions and bacon to the pan and allow to cook over medium-low heat until all the bacon fat is rendered and the onions are translucent.
 Add the garlic and allow to sauté for another minute.
 Remove the mixture, but leave the fat in the pan.

 Add the mushrooms to the pan and sauté, stirring occasionally, until the mushrooms are golden brown, about 3 minutes.
 Once the mushrooms are cooked, add the onion and bacon mixture as well as the browned chicken back to the pan.
-Pour in the Riesling, add the bay leaf, and let simmer for 25 minutes, or until the chicken is cooked through.
+Pour in the Riesling, add the bay leaf, and lower the heat and let simmer for 25 minutes, or until the chicken is cooked through.

-Stir in the cream and allow to cook for another 10 minutes.
-Once the cream is added, stir to make sure the sauce does not reach a boil.
+Stir in the cream and allow to simmer for another 5 minutes.
+Once the cream is added, stir frequently to make sure the sauce does not reach a boil.
 Remove the pan from the heat, discard the bay leaf, and season to taste with salt and pepper.
 Top with the parsley.

 Preheat the broiler to medium-high.
 Dip one of the cut sides of each baguette slice in the olive oil, then arrange the slices, olive-oil side up, on a baking sheet.
 Broil until golden brown, about 1 to 2 minutes.